nuageux/Obsidian-CS-Notes/Computer Science/Upper Division/CSE 100 - Algorithms & Data Structures/Course Content/Treaps, Randomized Search Trees (RST), and AVL Trees.md

 #Data-Structure
-# Treaps, Randomized Search Trees (RST), and AVL Trees

 ## Treaps

 - Tree + Heap
 - Stores `(key, priority)` pairs.

 1. **BST** properties apply to keys.

 2. **Heap** properties apply to priorities (top priorities are at the top).

 ## AVL Rotations

 - Think of it as scales shifting.
 - In either type of rotation, the leftmost and rightmost subtrees remain unchanged.
 - In a **left** rotation, the inner subtree (the **left** child of the **right** child of the pivot node [**L-R-L**]) becomes the **right** child of the original pivot node.

 ## Treap Insertion

 1. Insert via BST insert algorithm with respect to keys.

 2. Use AVL Rotations to “bubble up” to fix the heap with respect to priorities.

 ## Randomized Search Trees (RSTs)

 - The average-case time complexity for BSTs (the most efficient time complexity of O(log(n)) ) requires that all queries are equally likely to be searched for and that all insertion orders were equally likely.
     - This isn’t realistic.
     - RSTs try to alleviate the randomness conditions required for the average-case.

 1. Use elements as keys.

 2. Randomly generate priorities.

 - Results in pretty balanced trees.
 - Still O(n) worst case, though.
 Just more unlikely.

 ## AVL Trees

 - **Balance Factor**: [height of right subtree] - [height of left subtree]
 - **AVL Tree**: BST in which every node has a balance factor of -1, 0, or 1

 Basically forces a balanced tree, which makes the worst case O(log(n)), what we’ve wanted all along.